San Pedro Education

 For Mayan students in the Lake Atitlán region of Guatemala, trying to make their way through the education system of Guatemala is not easy.
 Life for most people in this region is very difficult because of illiteracy, poor wages and a lack of sufficient arable land to support the population.
 Many parents struggle to feed their families on wages of only two or three dollars a day.
 Students of all ages are sometimes required to work in fields or markets in order to help the family eke out a living.

 And when they graduate from primary school, things really get tough.
-When they begin ‘basico’ – the junior high level – they suddenly face school fees.
+When they begin ‘basico’–the junior high level–they suddenly face school fees.
 If they make it through this level into ‘diversificado’ (senior secondary), the prices skyrocket.
-Often there isn’t even a senior secondary school available nearby, and they must travel long distances or board in another town to complete their secondary education.
+Often there is not even a senior secondary school available nearby, and they must travel long distances or board in another town to complete their secondary education.

 Samuel (the tall boy on the left), with his family.